relativitydev/relativity.testing.framework.api/source/Relativity.Testing.Framework.Api.Documentation/articles/Metrics-Collection.md

 | RingSetupVersion | The version of the Relativity.Testing.Framework.RingSetup assembly, if loaded | 0.13.0 |
 | Hostname | The hostname of the Relativity environment that RTF is running against. | P-DV-VM-CUP7WET |

+**Metrics Not Trackked during UsageOnly Mode:** Method, Class and Parameters

 ### API Error Metrics

 | Measurement | Description | Example |